List of efforts to impeach presidents of the United States

-Presidents who have been impeached
+Impeachments

 Andrew Johnson

 President Andrew Johnson held open disagreements with Congress, who tried to remove him several times.
 The Tenure of Office Act was enacted over Johnson's veto to curb his power and he openly violated it in early 1868.

 The House of Representatives adopted 11 articles of impeachment against Johnson.

 Chief Justice Salmon P. Chase presided over Johnson's Senate trial.
 Conviction failed by one vote in May 1868.
 The impeachment trial remained a unique event for 130 years.

 Bill Clinton

-On October 8, 1998, the House of Representatives voted to launch an impeachment inquiry against President Bill Clinton, in part because of allegations that he lied under oath when being investigated in the Clinton–Lewinsky scandal.
+On October 8, 1998, the House of Representatives voted to launch an impeachment inquiry into President Bill Clinton, in part because of allegations that he lied under oath when being investigated in the Clinton–Lewinsky scandal.

 On December 19, 1998, two articles of impeachment were approved by the House, charging Clinton with perjury and obstruction of justice.
 The charges stemmed from a sexual harassment lawsuit filed against Clinton by Arkansas state employee Paula Jones and from Clinton's testimony denying that he had engaged in a sexual relationship with White House intern Monica Lewinsky.
 They were:

 Article I, charged Clinton with perjury.
 Article II, charged Clinton with obstruction of justice.

 Chief Justice William Rehnquist presided over Clinton's Senate trial.
 Both articles of impeachment failed to receive the required super-majority, and so Clinton was acquitted and was not removed from office.